-When an engine is started or running abnormally, some unburned fuel in liquid form is deposited on cylinder walls.
+When and engine is started or running abnormally, some unburned fuel in liquid form is deposited on cylinder walls.
 That means raw fuel leaks past the rings into the crankcase, where it reduces the viscosity of the oil.
 Dilution lowers the film strength of the oil and increases oil consumption.
-Usually this is a minor problem when engine operation is at high-speed or high-temperatures, but it can be a problem in vehicles consistently used for short-trip driving.
+Usually this is a minor problem when engine operation is at high-speed, high-temperatures, but it can be a problem in vehicles consistently used for shorttrip driving.

-While all of the processes by which a motor oil is contaminated are not fully defined, the use of high-quality motor oils such as AMSOIL synthetic motor oils allows motorists continued protection of their engines along with extended drain intervals, all while limiting the contaminants in the oil and prolonging engine life.
+While all of the processes by which a motor oil is contaminated are not fully defined, the use of high quality motor oils such as AMSOIL Synthetic Motor Oils, which allow motorists continued protection of their engines along with extended drain intervals limit the contaminants in the oil and prolong engine life.